-Please arrive at our office on 1234 Wharf St. 30 mins prior to your tours' departure to check in with our guest service agents.
+Please arrive at our office on 1234 Wharf St (on the harbourside).
+45-60 minutes prior to your tours' departure time to check in with our guest service agents.
 Our office location is 1234 Wharf Street on the harbourside, which is the Victoria Regent Hotel's address.
 We are located directly behind the Regent hotel along the harbour walkway.

 + Do you offer group discounts?

 + How far in advance should I book?

-We do recommend you book as soon as you can to ensure you book a seat on the tour and vessel that you desire.
+We recommend that you book as soon as you can to ensure you book a seat on the tour and vessel that you desire.
 Our vessels are 12 passenger maximum and provide a very private experience.
-During our busy summer season (June through the end of September) we do recommend you book a week head of time as we do fill up quite quickly during this period.
+During our busy summer season (June-September) we do recommend you book at least a week ahead of time as we do fill up quite quickly during this period.

 + Are there age restrictions?

 Our open vessels, BC TIKA, BC NOVA, and BC ORCA do have a height restriction of 4 feet (1.2m), which is typically the height of a 5 or 6 year old.
 For younger individuals we do recommend BC LUNA.
-BC LUNA is a perfect vessel for young children and older adults.
+BC LUNA is a perfect vessel for young children (under 4 years old) and older adults.

 + What vessel is ideal for younger children & older adults?

 BC LUNA is our floating limousine with the highest safety rating of any vessel in the industry.
 She provides comfortable leather seating, outdoor viewing platforms, and a washroom.
-She is perfect for very young children, older adults.
+She is perfect for very young children and seniors!